Fair Rosamund's Well at Woodstock

 Fair Rosamund is discovered

-However, calamity struck for Henry and Fair Rosamund when the King accidentally snagged an item of his clothing while leaving the maze and unknowingly left a thin skein of silk exposing his path through the maze.
+However, calamity struck for Henry and Fair Rosamund when the King accidentally snagged an item of his clothing while leaving the maze and unknowingly left a thin skein of silk that expose his path through the maze.

 Queen Eleanor discovered this skein and following it, discovered Fair Rosamund in her house at the centre of the maze.
 The queen forced Rosamund to choose between death by dagger or a bowl of poison.
 She chose the latter.